The Importance of Reading

 We believe that reading is at the centre of learning.
 We base our reading on well-known authors and children are given the time to immerse themselves in stories.

-We ensure that early language development is key to opening up a whole new world of vocabulary, provide age-appropriate phonics provision and promote a love of reading by immersing children in books and bring reading to life.
+We ensure that early language development is key to opening up a whole new world of vocabulary, provide age-appropriate phonics provision and promote a love of reading by immersing children in books and bringing reading to life.

 We LOVE reading!